 Your skin is thinner and more sensitive in some places, like your face, genitals, and the skin folds under your breasts and buttocks and in your groin.
 Psoriasis flares here can be more embarrassing, painful, and harder to treat.

-Some common ways to deal with psoriasis -- like managing your stress, avoiding smokers, putting on moisturizer after a shower or bath, and getting plenty of rest -- are good for these areas, too.
+Some common ways to deal with psoriasis – like managing your stress, not smoking, putting on moisturizer after a shower or bath, and getting plenty of rest – are good for these areas, too.
 But others are too harsh for tender skin.

 You'll need to consider where your patches are when you make decisions about what to do.
 Keep these things in mind to protect your sensitive skin and make living with your psoriasis easier.

 Work closely with your doctor to find a way to control your symptoms.
-Let him know if anything you put on your skin burns or stings, or if you get an infection.
+Let them know if anything you put on your skin burns or stings, or if you get an infection.

 Low-dose steroid cream.
 Doctors often prescribe it first because it's one of the best treatments.
 When you have an infection, the medicine to treat it might be mixed with a steroid.
 But you have to use steroids with care.